 In the example above, about 46% of those who like a post end up viewing a page on my website.
 That means that more than half of all reactions aren’t leading to a click or page view.
 And the median amount of time to then view a page on my website is 1.1 weeks.
 In other words, it’s not in immediate reaction to the post they saw.

 But maybe this comes out differently based on the reaction.

 The information available by reaction isn’t significant for “angry” (11 people), “haha” (53), or “sad” (11) due to sample size.
-But if you’re interested, here is the breakdown of page views by reaction:
+But if you’re interested, here is the Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of page views by reaction:

 - Angry: 36%

 - Sad: 64%